kevin-rn/medical-supply/readme.md

 peer0.org2.example.com will be used for the Regulators

 __________________________
-## For Monitoring as either customer or regulator
+## For Monitoring as either Customers or Regulators through the terminal:
 Go to their respective folder:
 ``` medical-supply/customers ``` or ``` medical-supply/regulators ```